 Get Started

 Install Service Query into your project using the NuGet instructions on the right.
-It supports the following Microsoft Frameworks:

 Service Query supports most SQL and NoSQL database engines or just a bunch of objects in a list!
 There are 3 core concepts: